kev5/OpenCV-EC601/README.md

 # OpenCV-EC601
   - OpenCV Projects and Exercises

+Note: All the program codes and results are in the respective folders in the repository.
 ## Exercise 1

 **1. How does a program read the cvMat object, in particular, what is the order of the pixel structure?**